shevya/scotch_whisky/README.md

 Additionally to the original data set, I added two more columns: longitude and latitude.

 ## Goal
 The goal of this project is to build a content-based recommendation system for choosing whiskies.
-Recommendation based on the similarity between two whiskies.
+Recommendation based on the similarity between whiskies.